 In order to grow tobacco in soil, you need a plot of land 3 to 4 square feet per plant.
 If you have a large garden, or backyard space you don't use, than you're set.
 If you don't have access to space outdoors, growing your tobacco indoors only requires room for a 5 gallon bucket per plant and 8-foot ceilings.
 There are many added benefits to growing your tobacco plants with a hydroponic system that you will want to consider.
 Hydroponically grown plants grow faster, produce higher yields, provide more control, and can be grown year round.

-Now if your thinking hydroponics systems are far too expensive and complicated for you, you're wrong.
+Now if you're thinking hydroponics systems are far too expensive and complicated for you, you're wrong.
 A simple deep-water culture (DWC) hydroponic system can be built for less than the price of a carton of name brand cigarettes, and is simple to maintain.
 All you need to build your DWC hydroponic system is a 5 gallon bucket, bucket lid, aluminum foil tape or spray paint, 1/2-inch PVC 90 degree angle, 5/8-inch neoprene grommet, inch diameter vinyl tube, air pump, air stone, net pot, and growing media.
 There is a large variety of growing medias for hydroponics, we suggest using a media that has some weight to it since tobacco plants grow to be 6 or 7 feet tall.